hudson-and-thames/arbitragelab/docs/source/cointegration_approach/sparse_mr_portfolio.rst

     \tilde{S}_t & \equiv S_t - \frac{1}{T} \sum_{t=1}^T S_t
     \end{align*}

-The module follows closely to the d'Aspremont (2011) and Cuturi (2015) paper as to which estimate of :math:`A` is used in the portfolio selection optimization.
+The module follows closely to the d'Aspremont (2011) and Cuturi (2015) papers as to which estimate of :math:`A` is used in the portfolio selection optimization.

-The predictablity of the time series under the VAR(1) model assumption can be now written as:
+The predictability of the time series under the VAR(1) model assumption can be now written as:

 .. math::